Angle Icon

 • Take advantage of built-in breaks.
 If your schedule includes a few minutes after each session, use that time to jot down notes while the session is still fresh in your mind.

 • Speak up about your workload.
 If you’re a student or new grad, don’t be afraid to advocate for protected documentation time.
-The goal you’re advocating is not just your ability to work properly, but it’s also about ensuring the best care for your clients.
+You’re advocating for yourself and the best care for your clients.

 • Explore in-session documentation (when appropriate).
 If it doesn’t interfere with your connection to the client, taking brief notes during a session can help reduce the backlog at the end of the day.